SamYStudiO/es-theme-next-pixel/data/mix/README.md

     * **high quality** but space consuming **120x90**
     * **medium quality** with less space impact **60x45**
 - You're done, you can launch your scrap.
+- Make sure you have selected a next pixel mix option from GAMELISTVIEW settings, press Start > UI SETTINGS > THEME > THEME CONFIGURATION > THEME GAMELISTVIEW > choose any layout with "Next Pixel mix".
 - **Enyoy!!!**